hollisallan/TheNextChapter/README.md

-# The Next Chapter Window Ministry
+# The Next Chapter Ministry